ycthao/BudgetTrackers/README.md

 - This apps will require node.js and requires all packages listed in package.json file.
 - To download node.js, go to https://nodejs.org/en/ and download the current version.
-- Download server.js or clone repository from https://github.com/ycthao/BudgetTrackers
+- Download or clone repository from https://github.com/ycthao/BudgetTrackers
 - In Visual Studio Code, install all dependencies from the package.json file.
-- Run server.js using node command and opening the link provided once node is run.
+- Run server.js using "npm start" and open the link provided once node is run.
 - Or simply open it directly from Heroku at ...

 ## Usage